luke-c-newell/Final_Project/README.md

 To preprocess the data for use in the machine learning models, we completed the following steps:
 - Selected desired columns from the database
 - Use fillna function to replace any NaN values with 0
-- Convert date column to dtype datetime
+- Convert date column to datetime datatype

 ### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
 For all three models, we decided to complete a time series forecast plotting datetime data against two features: new_cases and new_deaths in the United States.
 We decided to choose these metrics as they provide the best insight into the spread of the virus and the effect it has on the country.
 Time series forecast models rely heavily on historical data to predict future values.
 As such, we are currently using just one feature for each model to predict either new cases or new deaths.

 - ARIMA: Created a new dataframe with columns 'date' and 'new_cases'/'new_deaths'.
 - DNN: Incorporated a helper function, convert2matrix, to reshape the dataset into the correct RNN input shape: (batch_size, window size, input_features).
-- FBProphet: Used a dataframe with the historical data with two columns: ds and y (date and feature).
+- FBProphet: Used a dataframe containing the historical data with two columns: ds and y (date and feature).

 ### Description of how data was split into training and testing sets
 - ARIMA: This model required splitting the data into training and validation datasets, by creating two csv files that the model could read from.
 The data was split using a split point that removed the last 7 days of data from the training dataset and saved it in the validation file.